Unqualified Doctors Performing Spine Surgery

 Herniated disks can cause nerve root compression due to the extruding material and/or due to swelling of the soft tissue around the disk.
 When you suffer from nerve root compression, this can be extremely painful and even result in radiating pains along the nerve that is encroached by the disc.

 Botched Discectomy Surgery

 A discectomy is a surgical procedure that aims to provide relief from chronic pain caused by a herniated or bulging disc.
 It is a relatively routine procedure for a qualified surgeon.
-The procedure is aimed at removing intrusive herniated disc material so as to relieve pressure on the abutting nerve.
+The procedure is aimed at removing intrusive herniated disc material to relieve pressure on the abutting nerve.
 Unfortunately, some pain management doctors who are simply not qualified to do this procedure are doing it anyway.
-This can result in serious surgical error and accidental damage to the nerve, tissues, or the protective sheath around the spine.
+This can result in a serious surgical error and accidental damage to the nerve, tissues, or the protective sheath around the spine.

 Who Typically Performs a Discectomy?

 A licensed neurosurgeon or orthopedic surgeon can perform surgery on your spine.
 Before undergoing any serious surgery, you should always consult a properly trained medical professional.
 Spine surgeons will seek specialized training to be able to perform a discectomy, so always make sure your doctor is properly qualified before undergoing surgery.
 A discectomy is a relatively common procedure; however, when performed negligently, the damage done can be permanently life-threatening.

 Failed back surgery syndrome (FBSS) is a term used to describe a series of pain and symptoms one may develop if they have ineffective back surgery.
 Symptoms associated with a failed discectomy include:

 - Back spasms

 - Numbness or pain radiating throughout the back into the legs